La Crosse Fairgrounds Speedway: Weekly racing

-LaCrosse Fairgrounds Speedway hosts weekly stock car races on Saturday nights which are sanctioned by NASCAR.
+LaCrosse Fairgrounds Speedway hosts weekly stock car races on Saturday nights which are sanctioned by NASCAR, under the NASCAR Advance Auto Parts Weekly Series banner.

 The headline division at the track is the NASCAR late models.
-Other classes include Sportsman, Hobby Stocks (formerly Thunderstox and Beer Stox), Hornets, Street Stocks, Mini-Vans, plus several novelty events are scheduled throughout the season.
+Other classes include Sportsman, Hornets, Street Stocks, Six Shooters, Mini-Vans, the High School Racing Association plus several novelty events throughout the season.
+Visitng series include the CWRA Late Models, the INEX Great North Legends, the Milwaukee Stock Car Racing Association, the American Super Cup Series and the Upper Midwest Vintage Racing Series.
 Starting in 2008, the track featured Friday Night Street Drags the second Friday of the month from May to September.
+The Street Drags were moved to the third Thursday of the month starting in 2023.
 Starting in 2009, the Street Drags concluded with the 300' Bracket Nationals the Saturday following the Oktoberfest Race Weekend.

 Special events

 Eve of Destruction

 The track hosts an annual "Eve of Destruction" event the first Saturday after Labor Day.
 It features a trailer race where the last car with a trailer left wins, along with Doug Rose's Green Mamba Jet Car, hornets, skidders, monster trucks, and motorcycle stunt riders.
 A similar event called the "Smash-O-Rama" takes place the third Saturday night in June.